c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 ## Product Overview Verification

-- [ ] Product Overview and Basic Product Specifications are on the same page when legally possible.
+- [ ] Product Overview and Basic Product Specifications appear on the same final page.
-- [ ] If separated, Basic Product Specifications begin on the immediately following page.
+- [ ] Long Product Overview part lists use the approved two-column layout when required.
+- [ ] Even item counts are divided evenly between the two columns when applicable.
+- [ ] Odd/even distribution uses odd-numbered items on the left and even-numbered items on the right when that distribution method is required.
+- [ ] Number and part name remain together.
-- [ ] No unrelated content appears between Product Overview and Basic Product Specifications.
+- [ ] Both columns use consistent typography and Hanging Indent.
-- [ ] The product image remains large enough to read all callouts.
+- [ ] Product image size is adjusted proportionally when necessary to achieve the same-page requirement.
+- [ ] Product callouts and guide lines remain readable after scaling.
+- [ ] Product images are not distorted.
+- [ ] Basic Product Specifications are not moved to a new page merely to preserve an unnecessarily large Product Overview image.
 ---

 ## Illustrator Page Construction Verification